Thessaloniki railway station: Facilities

 The station currently features large waiting areas, a central hall with cafes, restaurants, a small chapel and a shopping centre within a 1960s era building.
 The staffed station has staffed ticket offices and luggage lockers.
 There is a taxi rank and Parking in the forecourt.
 On the platforms, seating is available under the original 1960s modernist canopies.

 Discussions are underway for the expansion of the station and a general overhaul, which will also include a hotel and a revamp of the central offices of the OSE for northern Greece.

 In June 2020, during the COVID-19 pandemic, the station was one of the first in Greece to Utilise thermal cameras in order to measure the temperature of staff and passengers, as an additional precautionary measure against the coronavirus.

 Future

-Apart from creating a subway station, the Hellenic Railways Organization (which owns the new railway station) has announced its intentions to overhaul the station.
+Before 2025, the former Hellenic Railways Organisation now (Greek Railways), which at the time owned the station, announced its intentions to overhaul the station.
 The plans will include the creation of a 150-bed hotel and regional offices of the OSE.
-Until now, no official statement has been given on the matter.
+Since April 2026, no official statement has been given on the matter.

 Services

-Suburban rail services
+Regional and local rail services

-The station is served the following lines of the Thessaloniki Proastiakos or suburban railway:

-Thessaloniki–Larissa with 1 tph. (transfer to Regional, Express & InterCity services at Sindos).

-Thessaloniki–Florina with 1 tph. (transfer to Regional, Express & InterCity services at Sindos).

-Thessaloniki–Serres with 1 tpd (2021). (transfer to Regional, Express & InterCity services at Gallikos).
+As of September 2026, the following weekday services depart from this station: